Hypothesis Testing: Unveiling Statistical Truths

 Conclusion: Defect rate below 4.

-Z-Distribution Graph
+Z-Distribution Visualization

 Hypothesis testing drives evidence-based decisions across industries.
-Below are detailed applications.

 1. Medicine: Drug Efficacy